beboxos/cpybasic/README.md

  - PLAY : make a note ex.
 10 PLAY C#2 1, play do # 2nd octave during 1 sec

 BEEP & PLAY are experimental and buggy for now

+todo list :
+fix all bugs :)
+Play Wav files from disk (in progress) graphics network support and all we can imagine